Cosmos DB Connector for Power BI

 5. Now it's time to configure the Connection Manager.
 Select Authentication Type, e.g. Token Authentication.
 Then select API Base URL (in most cases, the default one is the right one).
 More info is available in the Authentication section.

-Steps to get Cosmos DB Credentials : ApiKey [Http]
+Steps how to get and use Cosmos DB credentials : ApiKey [Http]

 Connecting to your Azure Cosmos DB data requires you to authenticate your REST API access.
 Follow the instructions below: